telefuel/video_player_testbed/README.md

 (see plugins they have bindings for [here](https://github.com/go-flutter-desktop/plugins)).

-Now somebody did start working on it, but the current upstreamed version only supports rendering video, no audio.
-Simply approximates speed using the framerate.
-And suposedly memory leaks.
+Now somebody did start working on it, but the current upstreamed version only supports rendering video, no audio, and simply approximates speed using the framerate.
+There are also memory leaks.

 **Our goals is to get this video player plugin to support the same interface as the upstream video_player plugin and work on linux, windows and mac (with the help of ffmpeg, but open to using something else that can easily be embedded)**

-We've already gave a shot at this, that work can be found in the `go/cmd/video_player.go` file.
+The current video_player implementation can be found in [`go/cmd/video_player.go`](https://github.com/telefuel/video_player_testbed/blob/master/go/cmd/video_player.go).
 It does support audio decoding and playing but syncing needs work to make playback work smoothly.

 An interesting tutorial talking about writing an ffmpeg based media player can be found here: http://dranger.com/ffmpeg/tutorial05.html

 And other ressource would be the `ffplay` example ffmpeg based player: https://git.ffmpeg.org/gitweb/ffmpeg.git/blob/HEAD:/fftools/ffplay.c

+## Dependencies
+* `go` 1.13 or higher
+* `flutter` latest
+* `hover` latest.
+Install: `GO111MODULE=on go get -u -a github.com/go-flutter-desktop/hover`

+## Development
+For development, enter `make run` to launch a `go-flutter` desktop window.
+Press play to start playing the video.
+When making code changes, you'll have to start the process over.